8 Ways To Make Guitar Arpeggios Sound Awesome (Even If You Can’t Play Fast Yet)

 Step 1: Think of 4 different guitar arpeggios to play one after the other.
 For example:

 Step 2: Play each arpeggio using a different number of strings and a different inversion for each pattern.
 For example:

 A minor 2nd inversion (2 string pattern)

 E major root position (3 string pattern)

 Want to learn more cool ways to play arpeggio licks all over the guitar?
-Download this free sweep picking guide to learn 25 more ways to use arpeggios creatively in your guitar playing.
+Download this free sweep picking guide to learn 25 more ways to use guitar arpeggios creatively.

-Watch this video to learn how to easily combine tremolo with sweep picking:
+Watch this guitar arpeggios video to learn how to easily combine tremolo with sweep picking:

-Go through all the arpeggios you know and find ways to insert bits of tremolo picking into them.
+Go through all the sweep picking guitar arpeggios you know and find ways to insert bits of tremolo picking into them.
 It doesn't matter which notes of the arpeggio you apply tremolo to - it is going to sound GREAT every time.

 Watch this video to learn how to do this:

 This skill helps you go beyond simply playing guitar arpeggios into integrating sweep picking with all your other techniques in a musical way.